Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: Auxiliary statements

 \begin{category} We assume that $\rr$ is a precipitous edge in the scope of \eqref{eq:sRgTbrhtzc}.
 Then $\rr$ is a neon tube of a lamp $J\in\Lamp L$ such that $\Peak J=\Peak\rr$ lies on $\LFloor {\nn_2}$.
 In Figure \ref{fig-nn}, $J$ can be $J_1$ or $J_2$.
 It follows from \eqref{eq:jFszPsmjRzrF} that we obtain $\rr'$ from $\rr$ by moving the peak of $\rr$ to the northwest along an edge of slope $(1,-1)$.
 Thus, using that $\rr$ is precipitous, it follows trivially that $\rr'$ is also precipitous; for more details, the reader can (but need not) see \cite[(6.8)]{CzG-qdiagr}.
 Since no precipitous edge will occur in other categories for changing edges, let us summarize for later references that

-A line or an edge is of a \emph{slight slope} if it is parallel to the vector $(1,t)$ for some $t\in\RR$ such that $|r|<1$.
+A line or an edge is of a \emph{slight slope} if it is parallel to the vector $(1,t)$ for some $t\in\RR$ such that $|t|<1$.
 That is, a line or edge is of a slight slope if and only if it is neither of a normal slope nor precipitous.
-We know from \cite[(6.9)]{CzG-qdiagr} (and it is easy to see) that if $\ell$ is a (geometric) line through two distinct lower covers of $\Peak J$, then $\ell$ is of a slight slope.
+We know from \cite[(6.9)]{CzG-qdiagr} (and it is easy to see) that

 Next, let $\UHCircR J$ stand for the union of the 4-cells whose peaks are $\Peak J$; it is a geometric area.
 (The acronym, taken from \cite{CzG-qdiagr}, comes from ``upper half of the circumscribed rectangle''.)
 For $J\in \set{J_1,J_2}$ in Figure \ref{fig-nn}, $\UHCircR J$ in $L$ is curl-filled.
 Note that on the right of the figure, the curl-filled areas are $\UHCircR {J_1}$ and $\UHCircR {J_2}$ understood in $L$ but not in $L'$.
 It follows from Lemmas \ref{lemma:nmtfrkstZ} and \ref{lemma:mfXzsrjsmG} (and, in a different terminology, it is explicitly stated in \cite[(6.3)]{CzG-qdiagr}) that